KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

 * hypo.SOD = the SOD of the sediments below the thermocline of GTH 91 (mmol O2/d) based on the changes in the hypolimnetic sediment area during the modeled period.
 This assumes no effect of epilimnetic warming on hypo SOD.

 * wholeLake.SOD.temp(0, 1, 6) = the sum of the SOD above and below the thermocline for lake GTH 91 during the modelled period (mmol O2/d).
 The range od numbers represents 0, 1 or 6 d C warming.

+* epi.SOD.tempTrans(1, 6) = the SOD of the epilimnion of GTH 91 (mmol O2/d) including a 1 or 6 degr. increase in temperature and the appropriate change in transparency.
+The value is calculated as the areal SOD rate multiplied by the epilimnetic sediment area.

+* hypo.SOD.tempTrans(1, 6) = the SOD of the hypolimnion of GTH 91 (mmol O2/d) including a 1 or 6 degr. increase in temperature and the appropriate change in transparency.
+The value is calculated as the areal SOD rate multiplied by the epilimnetic sediment area minus the total lake area.

+* wholeLake.SOD.tempTrans(1, 6) = the sum of the epi and hypolimnetic SOD (mmol O2/d) including a 1 or 6 degr. increase in temperature and the appropriate change in transparency.